Srijan0098/Srijan0098.github.io/README.md

-This repository contains my updated resume as of February 23, 2022.
+This repository contains my updated resume as of January 23, 2025.